Camadevi: Marriage

-Ruling Haripunchai
+Ruling Haripuñjaya

-Around 659, Suthewa Rusi came to Lavo to ask Camadevi take over the new kingdom, Haripunchai, which he and his friend had established.
+Around 659, Sudeva Ruesi came to Lavo to ask Camadevi to take over the new kingdom, Haripuñjaya, which he and his friend had established.
+Sarasawadee Ongsakul reads the tradition of a ruler invited from Lavo as marking the point at which the north passed from tribal community to complex society, the earliest such transition in the region.
 However, the story was recorded differently in the Legend of Cāmadevivaṃsa.
 It was written that Prince Ramrat was ordained at that time.
-Since her husband was not with her, the invitation was sent from Haripunchai, asking her to be in charge.
+Since her husband was not with her, the invitation was sent from Haripuñjaya, asking her to be in charge.
 According to the mythology, she accepted the offer because the citizens were in trouble and that the city needed a leader.
 She also wanted to repay Suthewa Rusi for his kindness for raising her when she was young.

-It took her 7 months to reach Haripunchai by boat.
-After arriving, Camadevi was crowned to be the ruler of the Haripunchai.
+It took her 7 months to reach Haripuñjaya by boat.
+After arriving, Camadevi was crowned to be the ruler of the Haripuñjaya.
 She was already pregnant before leaving Lavo and gave birth to 2 sons 7 days after the coronation.
 Her first son was named Mahantayot and her second son Anantayot.

+Chris Baker and Pasuk Phongpaichit summarise the legend and read it against the material record.
+In their account she travels north with 500 monks, 500 scholars and a train of sculptors, painters, jewellers, goldsmiths and other craftsmen, and sets aside quarters in the new city for those born from the footprints of elephants, rhinoceroses and wild buffaloes, a phrase taken to denote the local hunter-gatherer population.
+They read the whole as a story about carrying civilisation into a remote area.
+They also hold that the chronicle dating is not supported by the archaeology, noting that one chronicle places the migration from Lavo in 663 while the material evidence favours the 11th or 12th century.